Liver Thrombosis Program

 We treat a variety of conditions, including liver disease, thrombophilia, Budd-Chiari syndrome, Mesenteric thrombosis (MVT), portal vein thrombosis, and portal hypertension.
 In addition, we have the skills and facilities to perform a variety of complex procedures such as intestinal, liver, and multivisceral transplantation.

 The Mount Sinai Hospital is a state-of-the-art facility using advanced technologies and the latest technologies for patients.
 Mount Sinai has one of the few dedicated liver transplant intensive care units in the nation.
 We accept sick patients from other hospitals, including out-of-state facilities.
-Our 24/7 Transfer Service (212-241-6467 or 800-867-4624) (Toll Free) facilitates these transfers in an expedited manner.
+Our 24/7 Transfer Service (800-TO-SINAI (800-867-4624)) (Toll Free) facilitates these transfers in an expedited manner.